samfitgen/trgen/docs/Triathlete-Sprint_Distance_Triathlon-High_Volume.md

 **Description**:

-> 25min Easy (RPE 4) Work in 6x20-second relaxed sprints with 40 seconds of
+> 25min Easy (RPE4) Work in 6x20-second relaxed sprints with 40 seconds of
 > recovery jogging between each